signalogic/SigSRF_SDK/mediaTest_readme.md

 In the above displays, note the "Max Delta" stat.
 This is an indicator of both audio quality and real-time performance; any deviation from the specified ptime (in this case 20 msec) is problematic.
 SigSRF pktlib and streamlib module processing prioritize stability of this metric, as well as accurate time-alignment of individual stream contributors relative to each other.

-mediaMin also generates stream group output .wav files and individual contributor .wav files, which may be needed depending on the application, but should not be used to measure or authenticate audio quality.
+mediaMin also generates stream group output .wav files and individual contributor .wav files, which may be needed depending on the application, but should not be used to measure or authenticate audio quality (see [Audio Quality Notes](#user-content-audioqualitynotes) below).

 <a name="StaticSessionConfig"></a>
 ## Static Session Configuration